JanosKrizsan/Amadeus/README.md

 Additional:<br>
 - Force scripts to run in elevated mode 🟢
-- Notification if Windows language does not fit current Geolocation
+- Notification of system language and location language 🟢
 - Password choices, encrypted saving
+- PS scripts are protected

 ## Usage